-Dr. Thurston’s many experiences over the years, working with different individuals and programs, provided a thorough understanding of what treatments are truly helpful for people struggling with addiction and mental health issues.
-Dr. Thurston’s past experience and expertise in the field ultimately led to his vision for Olympia House.
-That vision includes the view of each individual resident as a whole person rather than a set of symptoms; an integrative and holistic style of treatment that uses a variety of therapeutic modalities; and the development of a treatment plan that truly caters to the individualized needs of each resident of Olympia House.
+Dr. Wayne Thurston is credited for his vision and his work to establish Olympia House.
+That vision included viewing each resident as a whole person rather than a set of symptoms; an integrative and holistic style of treatment that uses a variety of therapeutic modalities; and the developing of a treatment plan that truly caters to the individualized needs of each resident of Olympia House.

 Wendy Walsh, Ph.D.

-Dr. Walsh is also skilled in treating the co-occurring disorders that often accompany chemical dependency and working with families of our residents.
-Her approach to treatment utilizes Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and a family systems approach.
+Dr. Walsh is also skilled in treating the co-occurring disorders that often accompany chemical dependency and working with the families of our residents.
+Her approach to treatment utilizes Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and a family systems approach.
 Dr. Walsh also specializes in meeting the specialized needs of our LGBTQ residents.
-In addition to her work at Olympia House she also serves as a board member for Positive Images, which addresses the needs of LGBTQ youth in Santa Rosa, California.
+In addition to her work at Olympia House, she also serves as a board member for Positive Images, which addresses the needs of LGBTQ youth in Santa Rosa, California.